 Clutch sets are pre-arranged assemblages of mechanical components used to enhance or replace existing clutch systems.
 As every clutch system contains multiple components, these sets, more commonly referred to as kits, are designed to ease the consumer selection and purchase process.
 Rather than find the numerous parts individually, several parts can be purchased as a single package deal.

-Some kits are designed for the specific model and year of a vehicle while others offer more general applications.
+Some kits are designed for the specific model and year of a vehicle, while others offer more general applications.
 While the manufacturers provide the initial clutch, consumers are responsible for clutch replacement.
 In addition to replacement kits, performance enhancing clutch sets are also available and widely used, especially in competitive cars.
-These kits are designed to improve the speed of shifting as well as the vehicles capacity to handle increased horsepower and torque.
-Torque rating, power, rotational speed and maximum pressure allowances are important considerations when selecting the proper clutch for a given application.
+These kits are designed to improve the speed of shifting, as well as the vehicles capacity to handle increased horsepower and torque.
+Torque rating, power, rotational speed, and maximum pressure allowances are important considerations when selecting the proper clutch for a given application.